 My best advice is to use the pass to get in.
 Eat and drink before you enter as the queues for the food are long.
 Be sure to make a plan before you enter.
 We wanted to see the Mona Lisa and Napoleon’s apartments, so we saw things based on routes to those things.

 Explore the Île de la Cité.

-This island in the middle of the Seine River was the center of the medieval city, so it is where the many of the oldest parts of the city are.
-You can see the Pont Neuf, Paris’ oldest bridge, Notre Dame Cathedral, the Conciergerie Prison which held Marie Antoinette and even the famous Shakespeare and Company bookstore.
+This island in the middle of the Seine River was the center of the medieval city, so it is where many of the city’s oldest parts are.
+You can see the Pont Neuf, Paris’ oldest bridge, Notre Dame Cathedral, the Conciergerie Prison, which held Marie Antoinette, and even the famous Shakespeare and Company bookstore.